EV car charging.

 Can car safety ratings impact insurance cost?

-Insurance companies give much consideration to what make/model of car you drive, which can include the safety ratings of that vehicle.
+Insurance companies give plenty of consideration to what make/model of car you drive, which can include the safety ratings of that vehicle.

 In Canada, there are 3 main entities that are used to determine car safety ratings.
 These are the National Safety Mark, National Highway Traffic Safety Administration, and the Insurance Institute for Highway Safety (IIHS) Safety Ratings.
 The latter two are based out of the US, but all are used to determine which cars are the safest to drive.
 Vehicles are ranked from “good” to “poor”, with cars on the “good” side often receiving lower rates and vice versa for cars on the “poor” end.
 Of course, car safety rating is just one piece of the puzzle when it comes to insurance premiums, and your rates could vary for all kinds of different reasons.